 - The Cry of Mann: After Jouglat gets killed by Frank, Ghost Lady stays by him as he passes on, even giving him food and talking him through his pain and fear.

 - An animated short video Trois Petits Chats has a feline father visit his ailing daughter in a hospital.
-She's in quarantine, and begins a horrifying coughing fit.
+She's in quarantine and begins a horrifying coughing fit.
 When no one comes to check on her, the father defies the quarantine and enters the room to give what comfort he can.
 Almost immediately, his skin begins to fracture like porcelain, a sign that he has contracted the virulent malady.
-Viewable on YouTube here:.
+Viewable on YouTube here.

 - Justice League: In "Epilogue", Terry (from Batman Beyond fame) confronts a now aged Amanda Waller about how he's Bruce's biological son.
 As she explains herself, she relates to him a story in which the Royal Flush Gang reformed (last seen in "Wild Cards") with new members save Ace who had given the others powers.
 However she had developed an aneurysm from her psychic powers and her death could potentially cause her power to level Gotham from the feedback.
 Amanda had given Bruce a device that could kill Ace before this happened.
-But when Bruce got to her, he simply talked with her, knowing that she was simply a scared girl afraid of her impeding death.
+But when Bruce got to her, he simply talked with her, knowing that she was simply a scared girl afraid of her impending death.
 Thus he stayed with and comforted her to the very end of her life, letting her pass on peacefully and nullifying the threat without violence.
 This can be seen here.

 - Anyone who has a loved one that is diagnosed with terminal illness or a pet close to euthanasia will likely have to remain with them during their final moments so that they can die peacefully.